haddystuff/Lazylab/docs/developers/structure.rst

 Logic of Tasker class object is quite simple:
 First it usually creates dictionary of VMs objects
-VM object(called devices in code) - object that describe vm.
+VM object(called "devices" in code) - object that describe vm.
 Purpose of this object is to fully control one vm.
 Usually type of this object is self explanatory, for example: ``juniper_vmx_14`` All of this objects usually creates by "Device Creator" submodule which runs by Tasker, for example: